Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 \subsection{Feynman paths}

 \looseness-1In the introduction of this chapter we mentioned that quantum mechanics can be described either in the matrix formulation proposed by Heisenberg and coworkers or in the wave equation formalism developed by Schr\"odinger.
-There is still another alternative representation of quantum phenomena due to Feynman (see, for instance, Ref. \cite{om.feynmann1965}).
-The time evolution of a wave function can be written using the Green function (or propagator or transition amplitude) as:
+There are alternative representations of quantum phenomena.
+For example, the Feynman path (see, for instance, Ref. \cite{om.feynmann1965}).
+In this context, the time evolution of a wave function can be written using the Green function (or propagator or transition amplitude) as:

 Feynman provided an original technique for computing $G(x_0,t_0;x,t)$ from the classical Lagrangian of \eref{om.lagrangian}.
 One considers all (physical and nonphysical) paths $x_{Fy}[t]$ that may link the two points $(x,t)$ and $(x_0,t_0)$.
 See dashed curves in \fref{om_fig_Feynman}.
 Feynman associated to each path (physical or nonphysical) a complex amplitude $\exp(iS(x[t];x_0,t_0;x,t)/\hbar)$, where $S(x[t];x_0,t_0;x,t)$ is defined by \eref{om.action_function1D}.
 We emphasize that we are using not only the trajectory that provides an stationary value of $S(x[t];x_0,t_0;x,t)$ but all trajectories.
 Then, Feynman defines the Green function as: